SebastiyanV/spring-angular-authentication-backend/README.md

-# spring-angular-authentication-backend
+# Spring & Angular authentication
-Basic JWT authentication using Spring and Angular (backend)
+This project is a simple secured authentication of an Angular frontend application with a simple Spring Boot backend API with Spring Security.